snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracking-events/form-tracking/index.md

 This is a function used to transform data in each form field.
 The value and element (2.15.0+ only) are passed as arguments to the function and the tracked value is replaced by the value returned.

-:::note Behaviour prior to version 3.16 of the tracker
+:::note Behavior prior to version 3.16 of the tracker

 **In versions prior to 3.16.0**, the transform function would receive 2 arguments, that were different between `submit_form` and `change_form` or `focus_form` events.
 More specifically, the transform function signature **was**: